Overv/VulkanTutorial/03_Drawing_a_triangle/01_Presentation/01_Swap_chain.md

-In this chapter we will look at the infrastructure that gives you the images you can either render to or that can be presented to the screen, generally after being drawn.
+Vulkan does not have the concept of a "default framebuffer", hence it requires an infrastructure that will own the buffers we will render to before we visualize them on the screen.
 This infrastructure is known as the *swap chain* and must be created explicitly in Vulkan.
 The swap chain is essentially a queue of images that are waiting to be presented to the screen.
 Our application will acquire such an image to draw to it, and then